 The ESPN Fantasy Football App

-Final Ruling on ESPN Fantasy Football vs. Yahoo vs. NFL
+Final Ruling on ESPN Fantasy Football vs. Yahoo vs. NFL for the 2018 Season

 Ultimately there are a ton of great choices out there for you to consider.
 I only reviewed the big three that I know well, which means there are quite a few other sites that plenty of you probably enjoy.
 I'd personally choose NFL.com over the other two options but that may be because I've become so comfortable with them over my career.
 For those of you that prefer other sites, I promise I'm not ignoring you, just trying to help the masses.

 The most important thing is that you're choosing to play fantasy football.
 Don't get too hung-up on choosing which site to play on.
-In the end it comes down to preference and who you're playing with.
+In the end, it comes down to preference and who you're playing with.
 Talk with your fellow league members and see if they have a preference.
 You'll find the site that provides you with the best option and you'll likely stick with it for the long term.